intuit/Ignite/docs/pages/IgnitePlugins.md

 Ignite plugins are incredibly easy to write.
 If you know how to write a react component, then you already know how to write an Ignite plugin.

-Ignite works by parsing all of you markdown files into react components and loading them into a single page documentaion app.
+Ignite works by parsing all of you markdown files into react components and loading them into a single page documentation app.
 Since we are already building the app in react, it just made sense to have the plugins just be react components.

 ## Define your plugin